If you’re an SME, cyber security might seem impossibly complex and filled with endless pitfalls.

 Second, there are the costs that organisations occur as a result of a security incident.
 We’ll talk about the specific financial effects of this in more detail below, but it’s worth noting that the first issue clearly affects the other.

-SMEs that are reluctant to invest in in cyber security practices are not only more likely to fall victim but will experience exponentially larger costs as a result – and in many cases, the damage will be insurmountable.
+If an SME is reluctant to invest in in cyber security practices, it is more likely to fall victim and will experience exponentially larger costs as a result.
+In some cases, the damage will be insurmountable.

 You cannot cut corners when it comes to cyber threats.
 However tight your budget, you must find a way to address cyber security.